CodeForFoco/reclaim-fort-collins/spec.md

 - Reuse materials in novel ways
 - Sell materials to pay cyclists
 - Collaborate to build houses out of recycled materials (Habitat for Humanity)

+Possible separate project:

+- City of Fort Collins Recycling Transparency by analyzing city data on spending habits and using WARM metrics.
+	- Could rename recycling with carbon footprint or energy use.
+	- Hold city accountable
+	- demonstrate areas city can improve

 ## Partners